hughbarney/femto/README.md

 There are two ways to interract with Tiny-Lisp within Femto.

 * You can use C-] to find the last s-expression above the cursor and send it to be evaluated.
-* You can mark a region and send the whole region to be evaluated.
+* You can mark a region and send the whole region to be evaluated with ESC-].

 ### Lisp Interaction - finding and evaluating the last s-expression